Tadhgh specialises in all areas of family law. He joined chambers as a tenant in October 2020 following completion of his pupillage.

 Tadhgh undertakes cases at every stage of child abduction proceedings.
 During his pupillage he has observed and helped with cases involving the Hague Convention and Brussels II Revised, including on an ex parte basis and contested final hearings.

 Tadhgh accepts instructions in private children disputes concerning contact, residence, relocation, and all aspects of parental responsibility.
-During pupillage he has assisted with many complex private children cases, including relocation disputes and families within religious communities.
+During pupillage he assisted with many complex private children cases, including relocation disputes and families within religious communities.

 Tadhgh accepts instructions in public law proceedings on behalf of Guardians, Local Authorities, parents, and other family members.
 During pupillage he witnessed a variety of cases, including cases concerning non-accidental injury, transfer to another jurisdiction, neglect, and intra-sibling abuse.